 What is the history of U.S. missile defense?

-The first missile defense research effort dates to 1946, when the U.S. Army Air Forces launched two rudimentary antiballistic missile design programs, Wizard and Thumper (PDF).
+The first missile defense research effort dates to 1946, when the U.S. Army Air Forces launched two rudimentary antiballistic missile design programs, Wizard and Thumper.
 In the mid-1950s, the Pentagon began a concerted undertaking to counter the threat of Soviet intercontinental ballistic missiles (ICBMs).
-A number of competing programs were stood up by the Army, Air Force, and Navy, including the so-called Nike Zeus program, which sought to use nuclear detonations to destroy incoming missiles.
-In 1963, however, the Partial Test Ban Treaty between the United States, Britain, and the Soviet Union made such tests illegal.
+A number of competing programs were initiated by the Army, Air Force, and Navy, including the so-called Nike Zeus program, which sought to use nuclear detonations to destroy incoming missiles.
+In 1963, however, the Partial Test Ban Treaty made such tests illegal.
 By 1972, arms control had turned its attention to missile defense.
-With U.S. and Soviet arsenals growing exponentially in size and power, the two signed the Anti-Ballistic Missile Treaty (ABM), limiting the number of missile defense sites each could maintain to two.
+With U.S. and Soviet arsenals growing exponentially in size and power, Washington and Moscow signed the Antiballistic Missile Treaty (ABM), limiting the number of missile defense sites each could maintain to two.

 In 1981, the Reagan administration announced an expanded research and development effort to include space- and ground-based defensive systems.
-In a March 1983 speech, Reagan unveiled his plan, the Strategic Defense Initiative, later dubbed "Star Wars."
-The next year, the U.S. Army successfully tested its Homing Overlay Experiment, the first successful demonstration of a hit-to-kill vehicle.
+In a March 1983 speech, Reagan unveiled his plan, the Strategic Defense Initiative [PDF], later dubbed "Star Wars."
+The next year, the army tested its Homing Overlay Experiment, the first successful demonstration of a hit-to-kill vehicle.

-Meanwhile, tactical or "theater missile defense" continued to develop.
-American Patriot missile batteries, designed to intercept Soviet intermediate-range ballistic missiles (IRBMs) in Western Europe, were deployed to the Middle East and saw action during the Gulf War, to protect Israel from Iraqi Scud attacks.
-While they proved ineffective in Scud attacks on Israel and Saudi Arabia in 1991, the concept drew increased attention and funding during the 1990s.
-By the later part of the decade, advocates pushed for a full-blown national missile defense system, citing nascent North Korean, Iraqi, and Iranian ballistic missile capabilities.
+Meanwhile, tactical systems or "theater missile defense" continued to develop.
+U.S. Patriot missile batteries, designed to intercept Soviet intermediate-range ballistic missiles (IRBMs) in Western Europe, were deployed to the Middle East during the Gulf War.
+While they proved ineffective defending against Scud attacks on Israel and Saudi Arabia in 1991, the concept drew increased attention and funding during the 1990s.
+By the latter part of the decade, advocates pushed for a full-blown national missile defense system, citing nascent North Korean, Iraqi, and Iranian ballistic missile capabilities.

 What are the primary U.S. missile defense systems?

 Critics say BMD technologies remain mostly unproven to date, often run behind schedule, have significant cost overruns, and would be of limited value in a real-world attack.
-In 2009, President Obama ordered the first comprehensive review of BMD (PDF), which, in addition to laying out threats and strategy, sought to improve the BMD testing program, oversight, and cost-effectiveness.
-The new administration also scrapped three BMD programs: the Multiple Kill Vehicle (April 2009), the Kinetic Energy Interceptor (May 2009) and Airborne Laser (February 2012).
+In 2009, President Obama ordered the first comprehensive review of BMD [PDF], which, in addition to laying out threats and strategy, sought to improve the BMD testing program, oversight, and cost effectiveness.
+The administration also scrapped three BMD programs: the Multiple Kill Vehicle (April 2009), the Kinetic Energy Interceptor (May 2009), and Airborne Laser (February 2012).

-Ground-Based Midcourse Defense (GMD): The most complex and costly component of the U.S. missile defense system, the GMD, is designed to destroy long-range, strategic ballistic missiles in the midcourse stage with ground-based interceptors.
+Ground-Based Midcourse Defense (GMD): The most complex and costly component of the U.S. missile defense system, GMD is designed to destroy long-range, strategic ballistic missiles in the midcourse stage with ground-based interceptors.
 As of spring 2013, thirty interceptors were positioned in silos at Fort Greely, Alaska, and Vandenberg Air Force Base, California, with plans to increase this number to forty-four by 2017.
-To date, the MDA says there have been seven successful intercept tests out of fourteen.
+To date, the MDA says seven of fourteen intercept tests have been successful.
 However, all "have involved substitute components in highly-scripted scenarios," according to the nonpartisan Arms Control Association.
 GMD has not successfully hit a test target since 2008.

 Aegis Ballistic Missile Defense: Considered the most effective element of U.S. missile defense, this traditionally sea-based component is designed to intercept short- and medium-range ballistic missiles after takeoff or just before impact.
 As of spring 2013, there were 24 BMD-capable Aegis systems deployed on Navy warships, with the majority operating in the Pacific Fleet.
 Plans call for thirty-eight such ships by 2015.
 As of February 2013, the Pentagon says the program has had twenty-four successful intercepts out of thirty tests.